ctownface/uwds4mat/index.md

+---
+title: Home
+layout: default
+---

-## Welcome to the website of the UW MSE data science classes
+** Welcome to the website of the UW MSE data science classes **